Casa Milà La Pedrera Tickets

 What you see when visiting Casa Milà

-• Parts of the inside of Casa Milà
+- Parts of the inside of Casa Milà - La Pedrera

 About Casa Milà - La Pedrera

-Casa Milà - La Pedrera is located in the L'Eixample district of Barcelona is one of the incredible properties that was designed by the famous Catalan architect, Antoni Gaudi.
+Casa Milà - La Pedrera sits on Passeig de Gràcia in the L'Eixample district of Barcelona and is one of the incredible properties that was designed by the famous Catalan architect, Antoni Gaudi.

-It's name 'Milà' comes from the couple that commissioned the property, Roser Segimon and her husband, Pere 'Milà', and its its referred to as 'La Pedrera' because of its similarity to a rock quarry from the outside, with 'La Pedrera' translating to 'Stone Quarry'.
+The name 'Milà' comes from the couple that commissioned the property, Roser Segimon and her husband, Pere 'Milà', and its referred to as 'La Pedrera' because of its similarity to a rock quarry from the outside, with 'La Pedrera' translating to 'Stone Quarry'.

 Gaudi built Casa Milà in a Catalan Modernism architectural style.
 His use of colour and shapes and all things bright and wonderful is one of the reasons why you can almost instantly tell its a Gaudi property as soon as you enter.
 Everything has a purpose in the design and everything used in the build had to pass Gaudi's quality standards.
-Gaudi's properties may not look like normal properties, but everything he designed, he designed to be useable and functional.
+Gaudi's properties may not look like normal properties, due to their colours and materials used, but everything he designed, he designed to be useable and functional.

 Casa Milà - La Pedrera welcomes around 3000 visitors each day to enjoy its incredible features.
-For those that don't know, Antoni Gaudi was also responsible for several other famous properties in Barcelona, including Barcelona's most famous tourist attraction, the Sagrada Familia, as well as Casa Batlló and Park Güell, and between them they attract over 20,000,000 visitors to the area each year.
+Antoni Gaudi was also responsible for several other famous landmarks and tourist attractions in Barcelona, including one of the city's most famous tourist attractions, the Sagrada Familia, as well as Casa Batlló and Park Güell, and between them they attract over 20,000,000 visitors to the area each year.

-Casa Milà is built from stones from mountains near Barcelona, amongst others and has been a UNESCO World Heritage Site since 1984, after being restored.
+Casa Milà is actually built from stones from mountains near Barcelona, amongst others, and has been a UNESCO World Heritage Site since 1984, after being restored.

 Casa Milà - La Pedrera Fun Facts